-I participate in two joint programs: the joint Ph.D. program in Statistics and Public Policy, and the Program for Interdisciplinary Education Research (PIER).
+During my time at Carnegie Mellon University I participated in two joint programs: the joint Ph.D. program in Statistics and Public Policy, and the Program for Interdisciplinary Education Research (PIER).
 This page gives some details about those programs from the perspective of a statistician who is interested in being useful to social scientists.
+I hope that this information may be useful to prospective students.

 Joint Statistics and Public Policy Ph.D. program

-The official joint Statistics and Public Policy Ph.D. program website is old and does not reflect the current requirements or courses offered.
-Instead you may find the following useful:
+The official joint Statistics and Public Policy Ph.D. program website gives a brief overview of the program.
+You may find the following useful:

 - The joint program is only joint in the sense that you write a single thesis.
 You are held to all other requirements of the two programs separately.
 Check out the Statistics Ph.D. requirements and the handbook for the Public Policy Ph.D. program to get an idea of what you will need to accomplish here.